camatcode/ex_ftp/README.md

 ### Storage Connector: File

-When `storage_connector` is `ExFTP.Storage.FileConnector`, ex_ftp will use the file system of where it is running.
+When **storage_connector** is `ExFTP.Storage.FileConnector`, this connector will use the file system of where it is running.

 This is the out-of-the-box behavior you'd expect from any FTP server.

 ```elixir